shanfar360/shanfar360/README.md

 shanfar360/shanfar360 is a ✨ special ✨ repository because its `README.md` (this file) appears on your GitHub profile.
 You can click the Preview link to take a look at your changes.
 --->
+I am currently taking a course about full-stack Python.
+I am also learning HTML and CSS.
+I am enjoying coding.